data4edu/data4edu.github.io/collaborate/index.md

 4. Sharing any other relevant experiences or resources that you think would be useful for the education community in India

 ## How to contribute
 The easiest way to contribute is by filling the [feedback form below](#share-feedback) or by sending us an email at [contact@data4edu.systems](mailto:contact@data4edu.systems).

-We would love to hear from you.
+{: .note }
 Please mention the page's link in your email if you are suggesting changes to a specific page.

 If you are familiar with GitHub, you can click on the "Edit this page on GitHub" link at the bottom of each page to suggest changes to the content directly.
 You can also create a new issue in the website's [repository on GitHub](https://github.com/data4edu/data4edu.github.io/) to share your ideas.